 Since tulip bulbs can only be lifted from the soil to be sold when they are dormant, a futures market was created to handle the contracts for purchase and sale while the bulbs were still in the ground.
 At the height of the mania, futures contracts on some bulbs were being traded up to ten times per day.

 The market collapsed when an outbreak of the plague prevented buyers and sellers from meeting in the city of Haarlem for a bulb auction.
 Once that auction was cancelled, other bulb auctions were cancelled in a cascading fashion.
 Prices crashed back down to earth and many speculators were ruined.

-The Dutch government has banned the sale of infected bulbs.
-Modern Rembrandt tulips are disease free.
+The Dutch government has banned the sale of infected bulbs so modern Rembrandt tulips are disease-free.
 Their colorful flowers are the result of careful breeding.
 Because their coloration is genetic, most modern Rembrandt tulips come in only a few color combinations.
 The most common are white with red streaks or yellow with red streaks.
 The “streaks” are classified as either feathered which run along the edges of the petals or flamed which have color running the length of the petals rather than just along the edge.

 What is the Difference Between Rembrandt Tulips and Parrot Tulips?

 The flowers of Rembrandt tulips have the classic cup shape.
 The individual petals have straight edges.
 The flowers have two colors, a base color and a streaking color.

 Parrot tulips have larger, more flamboyant flowers.
 The petals have scalloped or ruffled edges.
 The flowers can be solids, bi-colors or multi-colors.
 Instead of streaks, the colors blend in with one another without defined edges.